johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 {{ <LayerInfo type={["point"]} buffer={128} /> }}

-This layer contains points for labeling places including countries, states, cities, towns, and neighbourhoods.
+This layer contains points for labeling places including countries, states, cities, towns, and neighborhoods.

 See [`names`](#names) and [`name_script`](#name_script) in for information about names and translations available for label text.